Without space, life is absent from rhythm.

 The American way since our inception is more and more, bigger and biggest, fast and faster, rich and richer!

 7.1 million dollars bought Alaska.
 At the time they called it Seward’ s Folly.
-Imagine if Russia still owned Alaska, they would be a two-hour flight to Seattle!
+Imagine if Russia still owned Alaska, there would be a two-hour flight to Seattle from Russia!
 Alaska is the best land buy in our nation’s history.

 Yet as valuable as motivation and drive are they have a dark side.
 This underbelly is called “too busy.”